 Appraiser Profile

 Sally Newton is an accredited appraiser and owner of Newton Fine Art Appraisal.
-With a Bachelor of Arts degree in Art History from the University of California, Los Angeles (UCLA) and a Certificate in Appraisal Studies in Fine Art from the University of California, Irvine, Sally is well equipped to navigate the complex world of fine art valuation.
-During her time at UC Irvine, she immersed herself in a curriculum that encompassed essential topics including Fine Art Valuation and Methodology, Art Research and Analysis, Estate Planning and Law, and Charitable Contributions.
-Her professional certification, recognized by the American Society of Appraisers reflects her dedication and commitment to excellence.
-The certification process is granted through a demanding peer review process and strict adherence to the Uniform Standards of Appraisal Practice.
-Appraisers are mandated to complete USPAP Code of Ethics course every two years..
+With a Bachelor of Arts degree in Art History from the University of California, Los Angeles and a Certificate in Appraisal Studies in Fine Art from the University of California, Irvine, Sally is well equipped to navigate the complex world of fine art valuation.
+During her time at the University of California, Irvine, she immersed herself in a curriculum that encompassed essential topics including Fine Art Valuation and Methodology, Art Research and Analysis, Estate Planning and Law, and Charitable Contributions.
+Her professional certification, recognized by the American Society of Appraisers, reflects her dedication and commitment to excellence.
+Certification is granted through a peer review process and strict adherence to the Uniform Standards of Appraisal Practice.